-Join the dozens of schools already using White Lies, Maori Legends and Fairytales to engage students in the fascinating history of Aotearoa!
+Join the 200 schools already using White Lies, Māori Legends and Fairytales to engage students in the fascinating history of Aotearoa!
 Class sets come with key questions and a breakdown of which chapter/s each theme (themes are listed below) appears in.

 So as not to take away from the pace of the narrative, I have deliberately tried not to give any lengthy history lessons within the story.
 Rather, I have touched on some New Zealand Aotearoa themes consciously and consistently throughout the novel, keeping the conversation between the young characters genuine, and allowing for better engagement of the reader.